 The Snuff Box

-he dressed wild as a dream in those striped trousers flashing like railroad tracks under the sun, top hat bowler perched crazy on his head, long coat flapping in the wind off the river, gaudy shirt blooming colours like some mad flower in the grey city streets, eyeglasses swinging on a silver chain, clinking soft against his chest.
+he dressed wild as a dream, those striped trousers flashing like railroad tracks under the sun, top hat bowler perched crazy on his head, long coat flapping in the wind off the river, gaudy shirt blooming colours like some mad flower in the grey city streets, eyeglasses swinging on a silver chain, clinking soft against his chest.

-and in the pocket of that long coat, safe, secure, the snuff box from his old man, silver and worn, a little piece of yesterday he carried right into the night.
+and in the pocket of that long coat, safe, the snuff box from his old man, silver and worn, a little piece of yesterday he carried right into the night.

 four days to find him,